dwoo-work/multi-criteria-abc-segmentation/README.md

 # Multi-Criteria ABC Segmentation

-This will demonstrate to you how to perform Multi-Criteria ABC Analysis using Python.
+This will demonstrate to you how to perform Multi-Criteria ABC Segmentation using Python.

 In your sales data, you will have data for customers, products, and suppliers.
 However, as there are too many Stock-Keeping-Units (or SKUs), you cannot observe them individually.